 He gained recognition several years later during an outbreak of diphtheria (then known as throat distemper) which killed 114 people in Kingston.
 He successfully treated patients, including his own children, with a new procedure, Peruvian bark (quinine), and prescribed cooling liquids to temper fever.
 At that time the treatment for distemper consisted of bleeding, emetics, depressing drugs and starvation, a treatment which often led to the patient’s demise.

 Many families in colonial New England suffered from Indian raids and the Bartlett family was no exception.
 Joseph Bartlett, Mary’s father (and Josiah’s uncle and father-in-law), was a member of the local militia in Haverhill in the early 1700s.
-He was on duty on August 29, 1707 when 200 French and their Indian allies launched an attack on the community, burning houses, and killing or capturing a number of inhabitants.
-After providing a spirited defense Joseph was finally overcome and captured.
+He was on duty on August 29, 1707, when 200 French and their Indian allies launched an attack on the community, burning houses, and killing or capturing several inhabitants.
+After providing a spirited defense, Joseph was finally overcome and captured.
 He was carried to Canada where he was forced to live for four years before being redeemed in 1711.

 Growing in stature and reputation, Josiah Bartlett was elected town selectman in 1757, where he earned a reputation for his intelligence, strict integrity and sound judgment.
 Showing a marked public spirit and interest in public affairs, he earned the respect and trust of his fellow citizens, and was chosen to represent Kingston in the New Hampshire Provincial Assembly in 1765.